State Department of Transportation Programs

 - Colorado - See pages 16 and C1 in link; solicitation is generally mid-August.

-- Illinois - Research ideas are solicited twice a year, generally in January and June; see http://ict.uiuc.edu/RFPs.aspx.
+- Illinois - Research ideas are solicited annually, with a submission deadline of October 1; see http://ict.uiuc.edu/RFPs.aspx.

 - Louisiana - LTRC research problem statements are solicited biennially in October (2010, 2012, 2014, etc.) from the transportation community at large for prioritization.
 Problem statements are accepted any time for consideration.